 But how do I teach my child at home?

 what the laws of your government are.
 You may need to enrol your school and

 to buy an expensive course until you’re sure it fits in with what she needs to

 to sign up for a virtual school if your child is in middle or high school.

 Is my child’s home education, right?

-Whether or not this is the best way to educate your child depends on many factors and can vary
+this is the best way to educate your child depends on many factors and can vary

 Homeschooling may be the best solution if your school fails your child and you have no other viable options (such as a high-quality private school).
 But if your child wants a community to join and live close to a friendly public school full of familiar faces, he might do better.
 Nonetheless, socializing, there will probably do more harm than good if your school has a bullying problem or your child can not fit into the social environment.
 If you don’t have the time and can’t afford to take the time, then creating a right home school that put your family and their finances more pressure than they can bear.
 But if you’re at activemyhome and able to spend more time with your kids, this may be the thing which frees you from some of the pressures and struggles that conventional schooling may bring, such as homework fights and scheduled holiday days.